billxu0521/jscrf/README.md

 [USAGE]

+//
+// create a CRF object
+//
+var crf = new CRF();

+//
-1. Set training data with the function "setTrainingData(trainingStr)".
+// Set training data with the method "setTrainingData(trainingStr)".
-"trainingStr" format ... each line has to be "<observation> <label>"
+// "trainingStr" format ... each line is "<observation> <label>"
+//
+crf.setTrainingData(trainingStr);

+//
-2. Do learning with the function "learning()".
-This function will estimate weights of features.
+// Do learning with the method "learning()".
+// This function will estimate weights of features.
+//
+crf.learning();

+//
-3. Predict with the function "predictLabels(input)".This function alerts predicted labels.
+// Predict with the function "predictLabels(testStr)".
+// This function alerts predicted labels.
-"input" format ... each line is assumed to a single observation
+// "testStr" format ... each line is a single observation
-NOTE: all observations to be predict need to be included in the training data
+//
+crf.predictLabels(testStr);

+//
-4. You can show the feature table, weights table, detailed prediction result by the functions "genFeatureTable()", "genWeightsTable()", "genViterbiResultTable()", respectively.
+// You can show the feature table, weights table, detailed prediction
+// result by the functions "genFeatureTable()", "genWeightsTable()",
+// "genViterbiResultTable()", respectively.
-These functions show the results as the html table format.
+// These functions show the results as the html table format.
+//
+$('#feature-table').html(crf.genFeatureTable());
+$('#weights-table').html(crf.genWeightsTable());
+$('#viterbi-table').html(crf.genViterbiResultTable());

 [LICENSE]
 The BSD 2-Clause License.
 See LICENSE.md file.